Xeverous/the_website/notes/faq.md

 # FAQ

-## Can I add a certain binary file (eg image) as-is to the website and use it on some pages?
+## Can I add a certain binary file (e.g. image) as-is to the website and use it on some pages?

 Yes, just put it in the `files` directory - everything there is copied as-is to the output.